Bitcoin is volatile?

 In practice, in this setup we earn 30000 USD each year, but we spent 21000 that is the 70 % of our annual income.
 Each month we convert our BTC 20 times for a mean value of 87.5 USD.
 Hence, our annual savings, the 30 % of the annual salary, will be stored in BTC instead of USD.

-1 Can Bitcoin be used as an everyday currency?
+2 Bitcoin as an everyday currency?

 Expenses simulation